pattern-agentic/limousine/spec.md

-There should be a settings button (or dropdown menu) with an about dialog thta shows the logs and version number (get from importlib).
+There should be a settings button (or dropdown menu) with an about dialog thta shows the log path for the app log (not service logs) and version number (get from importlib).

 ## Running commands